Place an Image in a Shape with Photoshop CC 2020

 The reason is that a clipping mask always needs two separate layers.
 In this case, we would need one layer for the image and another layer for the shape.
 But with a vector mask, the image and the shape are on the same layer.
 So when it's time to move the effect to a new background, we're moving one layer instead of two!
 Let's see how it works.

-To follow along, you'll need Photoshop CC 2020.
+To follow along, you'll need Photoshop 2020 or newer.
 That's because we'll be drawing our shape using the new Shapes panel, and also because CC 2020 gives us lots of new shapes to choose from.
 If you're using an earlier version of Photoshop, or you want to learn how to create this same effect using a clipping mask, check out the previous version of this tutorial.

 Let's get started!